-"ACD" Tutman Fund Solutions Limited, the Authorised

-Corporate Director of the Company;

-"Accumulation Share" net paying shares, denominated in base currency, in the Company as may be in issue from time to time in respect of which income allocated thereto is credited periodically to capital pursuant to the FCA amended;

-Rules;

-"Act" Financial Services and Markets Act 2000 as

-"AIF" means alternative investment fund.

-"AIFM" means alternative investment fund manager.

-"AIFMD" means the Alternative Investment Fund Managers

-Directive, 2011/61/EU, or the statutory equivalent thereof which forms part of UK law by virtue of the

-EUWA, as applicable.

-"AIFMD Level 2 Regulation" means Commission Delegated Regulation (EU) No applicable.

-231/2013 of 19 December 2012 supplementing the AIFMD, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as the United Kingdom implementing legislation, including the section of the FCA Handbook that deals with investment funds;

-AIFM Rules means the AIFMD, AIFMD Level 2 Regulation, and

-"Approved Bank" has the meaning defined in the FCA Rules, broadly an approved bank is the Bank of England or other OECD member state central bank, a bank with Part IV authorisation to accept deposits, a building society, or a bank supervised by the central bank or regulator in a member state of the OECD.

-"Approved Derivative" an approved derivative is one which is traded or dealt on an eligible derivatives market and any transaction in such a derivative must be effected on or under the rules of the market;

-"Business Day" a day on which the London Stock Exchange is
+"ACD" Tutman Fund Solutions Limited, the Authorised Corporate Director of the Company; "Accumulation Share" Shares (of whatever class) in the Company as may be in issue from time to time in respect of which income allocated thereto is credited periodically to capital pursuant to the FCA Handbook; "Act" Financial Services and Markets Act 2000 as amended: "AIF" alternative investment fund; "AIFM" alternative investment fund manager: "AIFMD" Alternative Investment Fund Managers Directive, 2011/61/EU; "AIFMD Level 2 Regulation" means Commission Delegated Regulation (EU) No 231/2013 of 19 December 2012 supplementing the AIFMD, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.
+"AIFM Rules" the AIFMD, Commission Delegated Regulation (EU) No 231/2013 of 19 December 2012 supplementing the AIFMD, and the United Kingdom implementing legislation, including the section of the FCA Handbook that deals with investment funds: "Approved Bank" has the meaning defined in the FCA Rules, broadly an approved bank is the Bank of England or other OECD member state central bank, a bank with Part IV authorisation to accept deposits, a building society, or a bank supervised by the central bank or regulator in a member state of the OECD; "Approved Derivative" an approved derivative is one which is traded or dealt on an eligible derivatives market and any transaction in such a derivative must be effected on or under the rules of the market; "Business Day" a day on which the London Stock Exchange is open.
+If the London Stock Exchange is closed as a result of holiday elsewhere or other reason which impedes the calculation of the fair market value of the Company's portfolio of securities or a significant portion thereof, the ACD may decide that any business day shall not be construed as such;

-open.
-If the London Stock Exchange is closed as a result of a holiday or for any other reason, or there is a holiday elsewhere or other reason which impedes the calculation of the fair market value of the Fund's portfolio of securities or a significant portion thereof, the ACD may decide that any business day shall not be construed as such;
+a holiday or for any other reason, or there is a